mumairofficial/khalilstemmler-website-2019/src/pages/articles/solid-principles/single-responsibility.md

 anchormessage: This article is part of the upcoming SOLID book. <a href="/resources/solid-nodejs-architecture">Get it, free</a>.
 ---

-> Is domain knowledge is needed for the Single Responsibility Principle?
+> Is domain knowledge needed for the Single Responsibility Principle?

 TLDR; yes, we have to care enough to understand the domain in order to make smart design decisions.